 Of course, bugs that break the game balance usually aren't eligible for this, unless the game is rebalanced to accommodate them.
-Game Breaking Bugs are never eligible, of course, owing to making the game unwinnable. note Well, maybe a minor one could be eligible, if you want to make a level/your game Nintendo Hard.
+Game Breaking Bugs are never eligible, of course, owing to making the game unwinnable.
 No-one likes those bugs.

 Good Bad Bugs, where glitches can be used for gaining an advantage of the game or just pure entertainment.